jina-ai/clip-as-service/docs/user-guides/server.md

 ### CLIP model config

-For PyTorch & ONNX backend, you can set the following parameters via `with`:
+For all backends, you can set the following parameters via `with`:

 | Parameter | Description                                                                                                                    |
 |-----------|--------------------------------------------------------------------------------------------------------------------------------|